boltdesignsystem/bolt/apps/bolt-site/content/20-docs/50-visual-language/20-typography.md

 Effective typography helps to create visual balance on a page—essential for long-format text and marketing copy.
 By staying consistent with fonts, sizing and spacing, we can create variety in our layouts while still maintaining a sense of context and consistency.

+## Best Practices

 Pega uses [Open Sans](https://fonts.google.com/specimen/Open+Sans?selection.family=Open+Sans) as the foundation type family for all Digital products.
 Its simple, legible structure helps optimize for readability across the web, and a variety of weights and characters helps provide visual interest while speaking to a global audience.

-## Best Practices
+Here are some additional guidelines:

 ### Create a clear typographical hierarchy